aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 All Credentials Provider instances are uniquely identified by a Credentials Provider Id.
 These consist of the following parts:

 -   Credentials Type - a classification of the source data used to produce credentials.
-For example, the toolkit assigns Shared Credentials the type `profile`
+For example, the toolkit assigns Shared Credentials the type `sharedCredentials`
 -   Credentials Type Id - within a credentials type, this is a unique identifier for the source data used to produce credentials.
 Using Shared Credentials files as an example, each profile is used as the Id.

 A formatted version of the Credentials Provider Id may be surfaced to users, however it is an internal identification construct.